djgrant/famous-framework-testing-events/README.md

 Built to help me understand how events are being passed around in the famous framework.

-The app runs a bunch of events and logs out to screen the ones that are registered in a nice table.
+The app runs a bunch of events and logs in a nice table the ones that are registered.

 - - - -